reynardmh/db-fabricator.js/Readme.md

 Fabricator.setAdaptor(new MySQLAdaptor({conn: conn}));
 ```

+### Defining Template

 Define template for each of the data type (table if you are using relational DB).
+The base template name has to be the table name.

 ```typescript